 Ybor City has gone through a change in recent years.
-The historic district has witnessed shops, cafes, galleries, and restaurants popping up everywhere.
+The historic district has witnessed shops, cafes, art galleries, and restaurants popping up everywhere.

-Make sure to visit La Septima on Seventh Avenue for the best view of the area’s historical buildings.
+Make sure to visit La Septima on Seventh Avenue for the prettiest view of the area’s historical buildings.
 To take in Ybor City’s history, check out its cigar shops.
 You’ll get a good feel for the industry that once propelled the city.